-EXPERIENCE: Demonstrated knowledge of current ICD diagnosis and procedural coding.
+EXPERIENCE: Demonstrated knowledge of current ICD-10-CM and ICD-10-PCS.
 Two (2) years of related medical coding experience in an acute care hospital setting.

 KNOWLEDGE, SKILLS AND ABILITIES:

-Knowledge of current ICD codes, UHDDS sequencing, and DRG payment methodologies, including both MS-DRGs and APR-DRGs.
+- Knowledge of current ICD- 10-CM and ICD-10-PCS codes, UHDDS sequencing, and DRG payment methodologies, including both MS-DRGs and APR-DRGs.

 - Knowledge of medical terminology.